SteelCompendium/compendium/docs/Classes/Troubadour/2nd-Level Features/Invocation/Allow Me To Introduce Tonights Players.md

 # Allow Me To Introduce Tonight's Players

-When you take the first turn in a combat encounter, you can use your action to introduce you and your allies to your opponents.
-All creatures on your side can shift up to their speed and have the benefit of the Defend action until the end of the round.
-Any enemies that were surprised are no longer surprised.
+Whenever you take the first turn in a combat encounter, you can use your action to introduce yourself and your allies to your opponents.
+Each creature on your side can shift up to their speed and gains the benefit of the Defend action (see Actions) until the end of the round.
+However, any enemies who were surprised are no longer surprised.